fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 ### Add several plots to figure

-Multiple plots can be added with various planes.
-As an illustration, suppose we wish to add the *bottom* boundary and *contour filter* to the previous plot.
+Multiple plots can be superposed.
+As an illustration, suppose we wish to superpose the bottom boundary and contour lines to the previous plot.
 To achieve this, we first obtain the plotter without displaying the plot (`show=False`), and then we give this plotter object to `plot_boundary` to add mesh to this object.
-The contour filter was applied to the mesh in the next phase.
-At this stage, the object is ready to display.
+After adding the contour lines, the figure is ready to be displayed.

-Same contour in *time=100s*, with grid:

 ```{code-cell} ipython3
 plotter = sim.output.fields.plot_contour(